Ukraine sees openings as Russia fixed on besieged Mariupol

 KYIV, Ukraine (AP) — Residents of Ukraine’s besieged southeastern coast awaited possible evacuation Sunday as the country’s president said Russia’s obsession with capturing a key port city had left it weakened and created opportunities for his military.

-Two loud explosions were heard in Odesa on the Black Sea early Sunday and black smoke was seen rising above the city.
-There was no official information about what caused the explosions in Ukraine’s largest port where its navy is headquartered.
+Two loud explosions were heard in Odesa on the Black Sea early Sunday and black smoke was seen rising above the city, Ukraine’s largest port where its navy is headquartered.

+“Odesa was attacked from the air.
+Some missiles were shot down by air defense,” the city council said in a brief statement on the Telegram messaging app.
+It said fires were reported in some areas but gave no indication what was hit in the attack.

 With Mariupol to the east of Odesa squarely in Russia’s crosshairs, Ukraine insists it has gained a leg up elsewhere in the country, leading to troops retaking territory north of the capital of Kyiv as Russian forces departed.